 Not all things are meant to be changed, the inconvenient, the bad and the ugly.
 Some are just school teachers, they are gone once the subject is mastered.
 Hear how James puts it “for when the way is rough, your patience has a chance to grow.
 “So let it grow, and don’t try to squirm out of your problems (So don’t try to get out of anything prematurely).
 For when your patience is finally in full bloom, then you will be ready for anything, strong in character, full and complete” James 1:2-3.

 At the same time, you are not always supposed to live with the inconvenience, the bad and the ugly.
 Some are meant to be changed.
 We have people that are satisfied with all their life’s experiences why some others are dissatisfied with everything.
 Neither of these two is the best, but those that have the wisdom to know the difference between the two live life shoulder high, face lit all the time.
-Without the wisdom you will be entangled in an endless battle to change what can never change causing a life of frustration.
-And when you live with what is meant to be changed you short-charge yourself.
+Without the wisdom, you will be entangled in an endless battle.
+Trying to change what can never change causing a life of frustration.
+And when you live with what is meant to be changed you short-change yourself.

 So join Reinhold Niebuhr in saying the serenity prayer, embrace life in its wholeness.
 Before you pray for a thorn in the flesh to leave, ask if it was meant to be changed at all.